yousufk1729/slurpGPT/README.md

 Considering that these models effectively only predict the next few characters, it’s interesting how they are able to form scripts that look coherent until you actually start reading them.
 It reminds me of those “English for Non-English Speaker” YouTube videos.

 ## Next Steps
-Based on the training vs. validation loss, the model is dangerously overfit.
+Based on the training vs. validation loss, the model is dangerously overfit to the point it makes generation worse.
 To be fair, I set the dropout percentage to be zero:

 <img width="891" height="362" alt="image" src="https://github.com/user-attachments/assets/08e94491-7165-457e-96fb-5e5d0fc35258" />